15 tips for an eco-friendly new years party

 2) Reusable cups

-If you are invited to a party and you don’t know if they have reusables bring your own cup.
+If you are invited to a party and you don’t know if they have reusables bring your own reusable cup*/jar.
 (If you know you will party hard don’t bring your favorite cup.
 You might forget it somewhere;)

 3) Reusable cutlery

-If you are planning a party, and you don’t have enough cutlery and don’t want to buy some, ask around if you can rent or borrow some.
+- If you are planning a party, and you don’t have enough cutlery and don’t want to buy some stainless steel cutlery*, ask around if you can rent or borrow some.